Skip to content

 • Global memory: ~/.codebuddy/memories/global/

-You can also enable this feature via the /config command in the settings panel.
+This feature can also be enabled via the /config command in the settings panel.

 Bash Sandbox Settings

-Filesystem and network restrictions are configured through Read, Edit, and WebFetch permission rules, not through these sandbox settings.
+Filesystem and network restrictions are configured via Read, Edit, and WebFetch permission rules, not through these sandbox settings.

 enabledEnable bash sandbox (macOS/Linux only).
 Default: falsetrue

-autoAllowBashIfSandboxedAutomatically approve bash commands in sandboxed environment.
+autoAllowBashIfSandboxedAuto-approve bash commands in sandbox environment.
 Default: truetrue

 excludedCommandsCommands that should run outside the sandbox["git", "docker"]

-allowUnsandboxedCommandsAllow commands to run outside sandbox via dangerouslyDisableSandbox parameter.
-When set to false, completely disables unsandboxed command executionfalse
+allowUnsandboxedCommandsAllow running commands outside sandbox via dangerouslyDisableSandbox parameter.
+Set to false to completely disable

-network.allowUnixSocketsUnix socket paths accessible in the sandbox (for SSH agent, etc.)["~/.ssh/agent-socket"]
+network.allowUnixSocketsUnix socket paths accessible in sandbox (for SSH agents, etc.)["~/.ssh/agent-socket"]

 network.allowLocalBindingAllow binding to localhost ports (macOS only).
 Default: falsetrue

-network.httpProxyPortHTTP proxy port to use if you want to use your own proxy.
-If unspecified, CodeBuddy will run its own proxy8080
+network.httpProxyPortHTTP proxy port if you want to use your own proxy.
+If unspecified, CodeBuddy runs its own proxy8080

-network.socksProxyPortSOCKS5 proxy port to use if you want to use your own proxy.
-If unspecified, CodeBuddy will run its own proxy8081
+network.socksProxyPortSOCKS5 proxy port if you want to use your own proxy.
+If unspecified, CodeBuddy runs its own proxy8081

 enableWeakerNestedSandboxEnable weaker sandbox for unprivileged Docker environments (Linux only).
 Reduces security.
 Default: falsetrue